Menu

 March - Intimate Partnership

-(open to all Black women, not just seminarians)
+(open to all Black Women Faith Professionals)

 Co-Leads